Cooking vol.1: Hammurabi (1750 b.)

 Cuneiform tablet: Yale University Library, Yale Babylonian Collection.

 Codex Hammurabi: Musée du Louvre, Paris.
-Photographer: Rama
+Photographer: Rama.

 Gypsum reliefs banquet scene, royal kitchen as well as soldiers: The British Museum.